MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Vacation Settlement:**

-    - If Vacation Settlement is completed for this request, this stage will start, otherwise it will move to next stage.
+    - If Vacation Settlement process is completed for this request, only then this stage will start for the request, otherwise it will moved to next stage.

-    - Waiting to cancel the settelement, and reject the settlement reqest in this stage. once completed the stage then it will move to Visa Request.
+    - Waiting to cancel the settlement, and reject the settlement request in this stage. once completed the stage then it will move to Visa Request.

        - *In The Action field is following to,*